Ratimon/redprint-optimism-contracts-examples/README.md

 │   ├──
 ```

-As you can see, the original deployment script is a single file, containing more than 1000 lines of code for all deployment logics for all contracts.
-Meanwhile, `redprint-forge` abstracts and separates them into modular components, enabling better readabillity for smart contract developer.
+As you can see, the original script is a single file, containing more than 1000 lines of code for all deployment logics for all contracts.
+Meanwhile, `redprint-forge` abstracts and separates them into modular components, enabling better readability.

-Using together with `Redprint Wizard`, the generated solidity code which includes both smart contract parts and their relevant deploy scripts are displayed in customizable way, leading to better developer experience and creativity.
+Using together with `Redprint Wizard`, the generated solidity code which consists of both smart contract parts and their relevant deploy scripts are displayed in customizable ways, leading to better developer experience and creativity.

 Furthermore, these deployment components are extremely re-usable to replicate the same environment when testing.
-This will speed up the development process, as the developer does not need to write deployment logics again in test suites.
+This will speed up the development process, as the developer does not need to re-write deployment logics again in test suites.

 As you can see in [ProxyAdmin.t.sol](./test/ProxyAdmin.t.sol), we can use those deployment components as a test harness.